xemu-project/xemu-website/docs/docs/networking.md

 just connecting the Xbox to your computer with an Ethernet cable.
 Additionally, this mode can be used to connect with tunneling services.

+!!! warning "Bridging to WiFi interfaces"

+    Bridging is inteded for wired interfaces.
+Bridging to a wireless interface may not work as expected because most WiFi access points and clients do not support multiple MAC addresses per connection.
+You can try setting the Xbox MAC address in xemu to match your host's MAC address, but this approach is not guaranteed to succeed.

 ### UDP Tunnel

 !!! info "Useful for..."